PhilipCastiglione/philipcastiglione.github.io/assets/articles/intelligence.md

 1. sufficiently specific and non-negative for a stipulative definition
 1. very succinct

 Does it describe the essential elements of the concept?

 Well, that question is actually kind of the wrong way around.
 If the essential elements of the concept were clear and well described, we would have our definition.
 Looking at what it has and what it doesn't have might at least lead us to a level of confidence that this is a sufficient working definitiion.

-Adopting this definition, we describe intelligence as itself being like a measure, rather than a capability one exercises.
-This is highly appropriate to our purpose.
+This definition describes intelligence as itself being like a measure, rather than a capability one exercises.
+This is highly appropriate to our purpose as we are using intelligence as a nebulous term to refer to a range of capabilities that we want to measure.

-Agency and goal seeking are arguably the outcomes of some deeper invisible feature described by intelligence rather than descriptions of it, but this kind of definition by observation is also convenient for us for similar reasons.
+Agency and goal seeking are arguably the outcomes of some deeper invisible feature described by intelligence rather than descriptions of it, but this kind of definition by observation is also convenient for us.
+If we observe evidence of agency and goal seeking then that is sufficient infer their presence.
+For now at least this preferable to attempting to deductively reason about the root causes of agency and purpose, better left to a seperate examination.

 It's worth noting that the specific use of "wide range of environments" nicely captures the essence of generalized intelligence, pointedly distinct from the functioning of an entity or process highly specialized to a specific task.